 We need to move towards a just and zero waste future and stop relying on polluting fossil-fuel derived products that leave us in the past.

-That means we need to ban all non-essential plastics, starting with the ones that regularly pollute, that end up as trash and that already have reusable alternatives.
+That means we need to ban all non-essential plastics, not only a handful of them.
+That includes single-use plastics that regularly pollute, that end up as trash and that already have reusable alternatives.

 We also must require corporations to take full responsibility for the lifecycle of their products and waste, and invest in innovative delivery systems that focus on reuse and refill systems.
 The Reuse Revolution is already happening.
 We need to ramp it up to create the new, circular economy that respects nature’s limits.